Online safety

 Summary

-The Online Safety Act seeks to regulate online providers of user-to-user content and search, as well as providers of pornography.
+The Online Safety Act seeks to regulate online providers of user-to-user and search services, as well as providers of pornography services.
 It will impose a duty of care on them to conduct risk assessments and take proportionate measures to deal with risks.

-The duty of care will require online providers to address various types of risks, including harmful content, cyberbullying, and online grooming.
-Providers will need to take steps to remove harmful content, prevent its re-upload, and ensure that users are protected from it.
-They will also need to ensure that age verification and age assurance measures are in place to prevent children from accessing inappropriate content.
+The duty of care will require online providers to address various types of risks, including illegal content and content harmful to children.
+Providers will need to take steps to remove harmful content, prevent its re-upload, and ensure that users are protected from such content.
+They will also need to assess the likelihood that children will use their services and if relevant use measures to prevent children from accessing inappropriate or harmful content.
+As such, the Act has a strong emphasis on the need for appropriate age assurance measures where necessary, because of duties to assess whether children use services and then restrict children from coming into contact with inappropriate content or parts of a service.

 How could it be relevant for you?